AFRL-RY/data-unicorn-2008/README.md

 The Python code code/truth_stats.py was used to generate the statistics for the truth/label data below.

 * Total number of images with truth data: 6,471
-* Total count of objects truthed: 4,470,837
+* Total count of annotations/track points: 4,470,837
-	* The count of each object type
+	* The count of annotations per object type
 		  * SUV: 461,816
           * SUV w/trailer: 6,119
           * bicycle: 416